 Austan D. Goolsbee, Robert P. Gwinn Professor of Economics, has served as an economic advisor to president Barack Obama and has been named one of the 100 Global Leaders for Tomorrow by the World Economic Forum, a Switzerland-based group that builds partnerships between business and society.
 He studies the internet, the new economy, government policy, and taxes.

-Veronica Guerrieri, professor of economics, studies macroeconomics, search theory, labor and financial market frictions, dynamic contracting, and growth theory.
+Veronica Guerrieri, Ronald E. Tarrson Professor of Economics, studies macroeconomics, search theory, labor and financial market frictions, dynamic contracting, and growth theory.
 "Coming from Europe, the malfunctioning of labor markets has always attracted my attention," she says.
 "My research explores frictional labor markets and other market imperfections."